Table of Contents

 View on Amazon.com ➜

 Mexican sun and heat can take quite a toll on your hair.
-My recommendation is to avoid hot styling tools and to use leave-in hair conditioner to protect and condition your hair each day, especially if you’ve been in the water.
-This spray smells great and will reinvigorate your locks so you don’t end up with long-term damage when you head home.
+I recommend using a leave-in hair conditioner to protect your hair each day, especially if you’ve been in the water.
+This natural formula smells great and will reinvigorate your locks with plant-based protein so you don’t end up with long-term sun and salt damage when you head home.

 Leave-in Hair Conditioner